Getting started

 In order to track peer-reviewed publications College needs:

-1. Create resource with kind GENERALin Course Library.
+in Course Library.
 Content can be added in a form of file attached (for example pdf) and/or text(markdown).
-Learn about uploading asset in dedicated guide.
+Learn about uploading asset in dedicated guide. - When student downloads the file or reads a text, Airlock SDK tracks this activity and adds it to student academic record.

 Resource is counted as consumed and workload is added to total consumed after it was tracked by Airlock SDK.